Protecting National Parks in Peril

 RMCO began working for action on our recommendations even before our October 2009 report containing them was released.
 In August 2009, Stephen Saunders, the RMCO president, testified before the U.S. Senate’s Subcommittee on National Parks at a hearing on climate-change impacts on national parks and National Park Service management policies.
 The RMCO testimony covered some of the same ground addressed in the then-forthcoming report.
 RMCO is now beginning a broader campaign of working to persuade the Congress, the Administration, and the National Park Service to take the actions recommended in our report.

 The reports we have prepared on national parks and climate change, available on the following pages, include our overall report from October 2009, National Parks in Peril: The Threats of Climate Disruption.
-Reports focused on particular parks include ones on Glacier National Park, on Virginia's special places, on California's national parks, on Acadia National Park, on Great Lakes national parks, on Yellowstone and Grand Teton national parks, and on national seashores on the Atlantic Coast.
+Reports focused on particular parks include ones on Glacier National Park, on Virginia’s special places, on California’s national parks, on Acadia National Park, on Great Lakes national parks, on Yellowstone and Grand Teton national parks, and on national seashores on the Atlantic Coast.
 In these reports, we have drawn heavily on peer-reviewed scientific literature, government publications, and extensive consultations with National Park Service staff and with government and university scientists who work in and know particular parks.
 In most of these reports, we also have included climate projections we have obtained for future temperature and precipitation changes that may occur in individual parks in this century.
-The reports have been covered by hundreds of news media outlets, including by 18 of the 25 largest newspapers in the country, as indicated on the pages on this website (beginning here) highlighting news coverage of RMCO's work.
+The reports have been covered by hundreds of news media outlets, including by 18 of the 25 largest newspapers in the country.

 We need your support to be able to do this work.
 At stake are the resources and values that make our national parks the special places that Americans love.
 Focusing on the parks also is a way to help break the nation’s political deadlock on climate change.
 Please help us do this work, through a secure online donation through the “Donate” button at the top of this page.